 Wildfire Preparedness Day has been a huge success, with thousands across the country coming together to plan and participate in risk reduction and wildfire preparedness activities with the goal of making their communities safer from brush, grass and forest fires.
-In 2017, a total of 150 projects were awarded funding out of 420 entries that spanned 42 states and Washington, D.C.
+Here are just some examples.

 Seymour Volunteer Fire Department

 Seymour Volunteer Fire Department (SVFD) held their own Community Preparedness Day on May 5.
 The event helped teach firefighters how to fight against woodland fires.
 This type of fire requires a different skill set than those of home fires.
 SVFD covers three different counties with much of the area covered in wilderness.
 This makes it even more crucial to teach these firefighters how to control brush fires.